mayasharma2110/Bookworm/README.md

 * The manage genres page xxxxx.

+* It would be nice to have defensive programming to check if a user or admin really wants to delete a review.
+(ADDED)

+* It would be nice to have defensive programming to check if an admin really wants to delete a book or genre name.
+(ADDED)

+* Soft delete of reviews, books and genres, display variable in database will be Y at first and then N when deleted.

 * There a security checks so a user cannot gain access to cetrain pages without being logged in or logged in as admin.
   * All users can access register, log in and home pages.
   * Logged in users also gain access to add review and add book pages.